uvarovag/eslint-config-ts/README.md

 # eslint-config-ts

-A shared ESLint configuration for TypeScript and React projects.
+A shared ESLint configuration for TypeScript projects.

 ## Installation